AnyChart/docs.anychart.com/Maps/DrillDown_maps/Basic_tutorial.md

 ## Drill Down Map

-To enable the drill down in the map, we use {api:anychart.charts.Map#drillDownMap}.drillDownMap(){api} method with a javascript map, which fields represent the regions, as a parameter.
-Look up the next sample.
+To enable the drill down in the map, we use {api:anychart.charts.Map#drillDownMap}.drillDownMap(){api} method.
+Explore the next sample.

 ```
 usaMap.drillDownMap({